dlcaio/research-project-data-stream-learning/README.md

-# Stream Learning Research Project
+# 'Right to Be Forgotten': Analyzing the Impact of Forgetting Data Using $K$-NN Algorithm in Data Stream Learning